metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_admission_report_v2_manifest.md

 Required:

 - `nanos` (Number) Non-negative fractions of a second at nanosecond resolution.
-Negativesecond values with fractions must still have non-negative nanos valuesthat count forward in time.
-Must be from 0 to 999,999,999inclusive.
+Negative second values with fractions must still have non-negative nanos values that count forward in time.
+Must be from 0 to 999,999,999 inclusive.
 This field may be limited in precision depending on context.
-- `seconds` (Number) Represents seconds of UTC time since Unix epoch1970-01-01T00:00:00Z.
-Must be from 0001-01-01T00:00:00Z to9999-12-31T23:59:59Z inclusive.
+- `seconds` (Number) Represents seconds of UTC time since Unix epoch 1970-01-01T00:00:00Z.
+Must be from 0001-01-01T00:00:00Z to 9999-12-31T23:59:59Z inclusive.